Start With the Tool

 No. It is an educational next-step tool, not a substitute for a sewer camera inspection or an in-person quote.

-No. SewerClarity only leans hard on city-specific transfer, ownership, or program angles where the local signal is real and source-backed.
+No. SewerClarity only leans hard on city-specific ownership, program, or transfer angles where the local signal is real and source-backed.

-Should buyers get quotes before they get better evidence?
+Should buyers or owners compare quotes before they understand the finding?

 Usually not.
-Buyers and sellers often need clearer footage and a cleaner responsibility story before repair pricing becomes trustworthy.
+Better footage and calmer interpretation usually improve the next decision before repair pricing becomes trustworthy.